bc-kim/bc-kim.github.io/_pages/Others/SliderTendonActuator.md

 1. It enables to locate large, complicated, and heavy components (e.g., controller, battery, and actuator) far from the wearing part by using the Bowden cable as shown in Fig. 1.

 2. It easily actuates multiple joints using a single tendon.
 It is because the tendon is compliant with a small cross-section area and therefore the tendon can passes multiple joints.
+Therefore the robot can be simplified by actuating multiple joints with less actuators.

 3. It is useful to use in soft robot application.
-This transmission -- which is also compliant -- does not spoil the soft robot`s advantages (which originates from the robot softness).
-Since the robot softness is also a good factor that
+This transmission --which is also compliant-- does not spoil the soft robot`s advantages (which originates from the robot softness as described in [here][hybrid_link]) in the wearable robot studies.
+For this reason, it can be argued that the tendon transmission has strengths in the wearable robot studies.

 {% capture fig_img %}
 ![Foo]({{ "/assets/images/Researches/SliderTendonLinearActuator/Fig1.png" | relative_url }})